lbryio/lbry-sdk/INSTALL.md

  pip install --editable .[test]  # [test] installs extras needed for running the tests
  ```

-To verify your install, `which lbrynet` should return a path inside of the `lbry-venv` folder created by the `virtualenv` command.
+To verify your installation, `which lbrynet` should return a path inside of the `lbry-venv` folder created by the `virtualenv` command.

 ## Run the tests
 To run the unit tests from the repo directory: